imadbenmadi/XML-jsonplaceHolder-Api/README.md

 # fetcing-jsonplaceHolder-Api
-a great example of using Xml requests to fetch data from open hsonPlaceHolder Api , i used callbacks for asynchronous
+a great example of using Xml requests to fetch data from open jsonPlaceHolder Api , I used a simple callbacks for asynchronous functions